danilocgsilva/aws-costs-cli/README.md

 ```

-if you want to set a starting period, do:
+By default, the output is setted to get data costs from a month ago until the current date.
+But if you want to set a different starting period, do:
 ```
 awscosts --profile <your_aws_profile_name> --start-time 2022-02-16
 ```